Creative happiness and the reset button

 “I’m not happy with what I’m doing, but the money is good.
 And I have a mortgage to pay and a family to feed”.

-Now in a senior role, this creative professional is reaping the rewards of their specific domain knowledge.
-In the industry, he is “the person who could create a brand manual in their sleep”.
+By now there’s real expertise.
+A reputation.
+In the industry, he is “the person who could create a brand manual in their sleep.”
 She is “the writer who crafts impeccable copy for the fintech sector.”
+That recognition means something.
+The money means something.
+And yet.

 For the late 40s, the perspective changes.